mkerollos/SearchAssist-Toolkit/Blog/Hierarchical Chunking.md

 # Solving Document Structure Issues for Knowledge Extraction Using LLMs

 When working with knowledge extraction from document repositories, we often encounter challenges related to the structure and organization of the content.
-In this article, we'll discuss a real-world scenario where our client, PNC, faced two specific problems while using a searchassist platform to retrieve answers from Salesforce knowledge articles.
+In this article, we'll discuss a real-world scenario where our large banking client, faced two specific problems while using a searchassist platform to retrieve answers from Salesforce knowledge articles.

 ## The Challenges